LeonLonsdale/learning-notes/security.md

 Used to prevent access to certain endpoints based on login status.

+This will throw errors if:

+- No token is found.
+- The token is not valid
+- The user no longer exists
+- The user changed password after the token was issued

+Otherwise it adds the user object to the response, making it available to the next middleware.

 ```js
 export const protect = catchAsync(async (req, res, next) => {
   let token;